scipy-conference/scipy_proceedings/papers/koningterry/koningterry.rst

 a message interface that runs at a specific cycle, time or if a specific condition is met.

-To improve functionality the Python interpreter was added to Hydra.
+To improve functionality, the Python interpreter was added to Hydra.
 Python was chosen
 due to the mature set of embedding API and extending tools and the large number of third party libraries.